Exeter Mathematics School

 Exeter Mathematics School is a maths school located in Exeter in the English county of Devon.

-It opened in September 2014 under the free schools initiative and is sponsored by Exeter College and the University of Exeter.
+The school opened in September 2014 under the free schools initiative and is sponsored by Exeter College and the University of Exeter.
 It is intended to be a regional centre of excellence in mathematics for Cornwall, Devon, Dorset and Somerset.
-As a result, the school offers boarding facilities for pupils who live more than an hour's drive away from the school.
+From September 2026, the school's catchment area will be expanded to also include students from Bristol, Gloucestershire, and Wiltshire.
+The school offers boarding facilities for pupils who live more than an hour's drive away from the school.
 A total of 120 students are catered for at the school with some boarding from Monday to Friday during term time.

+Admission and curriculum

 The school is highly selective, with prospective students expected to have GCSE qualifications at grade 8-9 in Mathematics and Physics or Computer Science.
 Prospective students must also have six GCSEs in total at grade 5 or above including English at grade 6.
 The course structure of Exeter Mathematics School requires all students to study A-level Mathematics and Further Mathematics and either A-level Physics or Computer Science.
 Students may choose to study both, but one may be chosen and an additional A-level from a wider range of options, which are taught at Exeter College, may be taken as an alternative.

+Boarding

+Boarding is offered to students who would otherwise have to spend more than an hour commute to the school.
+As of the 2026/27 academic year, the cost of boarding at the school is £13,290 a year.
+However, bursaries are available to students from low-income families, defined as families who earn less than £47,287 a year.

+Boarders are supported and supervised by a team of pastoral tutors on site.
+These students are also encouraged to learn how to cook and work towards a Food Hygiene Certificate.

+Outreach and public reception

+Inspection reports have noted the school's high proportion of students from disadvantaged backgrounds, who would not have access to opportunities and advanced education in mathematics without the school.
+The school also admits more students with Special Educational Needs and Disabilities (SEND) than national average.
+It has also been praised for initiatives in the local community, such as "a computer science hub for primary schools, a “maths student community” for year 8s and a fortnightly GCSE enhancement course", in addition to teacher training schemes.

+Some commentators, such as Lynne McClure, have argued that the opportunities and high-quality education offered at Exeter Maths School (and other specialist schools of its kind) should be available at all schools, not just restricted to a few.
+Similarly, writing for School Weeks, Jess Staufenberg argued, "why not run similar models for struggling modern foreign languages?
+And, while we’re at it, why not fund all FE provision at this level?"